YizYah/neo-forte/README.md

     const session = getSession()
    ```

-2. Running queries is simple.
+2. Running queries is as simple as in the browser.
 In place of:

     ```typescript
     const result = await session.writeTransaction(tx =>